zordone/value-proxy/README.md

     _.find(model.person.dogs, { id: 3 }).name;

 ## Notes

 #### Under construction

 The library is not complete yet.
 It's a proof of concept.
-I have a bunch of other ideas and TODOs.
-(See TODO.md if you're interested.)
+I have a bunch of other ideas and [TODOs](https://github.com/zordone/value-proxy/blob/master/TODO.md).

 The only `lodash` method so far is `$_find`, but it's only a one-liner to add a new one.